jiahez/7-Tesla-Allostatic-Interoceptive-System/README.md

 - Raw data are in BIDS format
 - Preprocessed data (in derivatives/preprocessed) are outputs of step 1.preprocessing

+Brief description of outputs
+1. connectivity maps
+    a. bootstrapped maps
+    b. t maps
+2. overlap maps
+Viewing instructions have details on how to visualize surface and volume maps.

 Brief description of scripts
 1. preprocessing:
 2. first_level: